Going stir crazy? Then train like an astronaut, mimic space

-CAPE CANAVERAL, Fla.
-(AP) — Isolated at home?
+Cape Canaveral, Fla. — Isolated at home?
 Then train like an astronaut.

 That’s the inspirational advice from a public engagement specialist at NASA’s Jet Propulsion Laboratory in Pasadena, California.